vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 "product-assembly-options"
 "product-teaser.product"
 ```

-​
-If you want to have an uptaded list, you can always check the allowed list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json).
+You can always check out the full and updated list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json).

-​
-### Real world example
-​
+## Practical example

-Now, we are going to look at our demo store, [Storetheme](https://storetheme.vtex.com/).
+Let's take a look at our demo store, [Storetheme](https://storetheme.vtex.com/).
+It has a good example of the usage of the `store.product` flexible block:

 ![](https://i.ibb.co/VDjQLyJ/image.png)

-​
-It has a good example of the usage of the `store.product` flexible block, you can see it [here](https://github.com/vtex-apps/store-theme/blob/master/store/blocks/product.json).
-​
-Here is its definition:
+Follows below its definition:
-​

 ```

 {